Triangle Tiling: The case $3\alpha + 2\beta = \pi$: Non-existence of tilings when does not divide

 {\em Proof}.
 By Lemma \ref{lemma:m=0}, we have $m=0$, which means there are no $b$ edges of tiles on $AC$.
 Hence the $\beta$ angle of each tile with a side on $AC$ occurs on $AC$.
 Since the two tiles at $A$ both have their $\alpha$ angle at $A$, no $\beta$ angle occurs at $A$.
 Hence the number of $\beta$ angles of tiles on $AC$ is equal to the number of vertices on $AC$ that are not equal to $A$.
 By Lemma \ref{lemma:standardvertices}, exactly one $\beta$ angle occurs at each vertex; so no two of the tiles on $AC$ have their $\beta$ angles at the same vertex.
 It follows, proceeding from $A$ to $C$ along $AC$, that each tile on $AC$ has its $\beta$ angle at the vertex nearer to $C$.

 Next we have to prove that each tile sharing an edge with side $BC$ has its $\alpha$ angle nearer to $C$ than to $B$.
-The proof is similar to what we did in case $M=1$.
 The tile at $B$ has its $\beta$ angle at $B$.
 Then the number of tiles sharing an edge with side $X$ is the same as the number of vertices on side $X$, including $C$ but not $B$.
 Since exactly one $\alpha$ angle occurs at each vertex on the interior of side $X$ (by Lemma \ref{lemma:standardvertices}), proceeding from $B$ towards $C$ along $X$, we see by induction that each tile in turn has an angle at the corner nearest $B$ that is not equal to $\alpha$, and an $\alpha$ angle at the corner nearest $C$.
 (This is consistent with the result of Lemma \ref{lemma:SideY}, according to which the last tile has its $\alpha$ angle at $C$.)
 That completes the proof of the lemma.

-\begin{lemma} Any interior segment with only $b$ edges on one side, and at least one $a$ or $c$ on the other side, has length at least $Kb = K^2-M^2$. \end{lemma}

-{\em Proof}.
-Suppose $L$ is an interior segment with only $b$ edges on one side; say there are $\ell$ edges of length $b$ on that side.
-On the other side there may be $a$, $b$, and $c$ edges, so we have